Revisiting CNNs for Trajectory Similarity Learning: Experiments

 In our ConvTraj, the role of 1D convolution is to capture the sequential features of trajectories.
 Although RNNs are commonly used for this purpose~\cite{DBLP:conf/icde/YaoCZB19}, we aim to demonstrate the important role of 1D convolution in ConvTraj by replacing it with an LSTM network.
 We will compare three methods to show the effectiveness of 1D convolution in capturing sequential features: (1) 2D CNN.
 Only using 2D convolution.
 (2) LSTM+2D.
 Using LSTM and 2D convolution together.
 (3) 1D+2D.
 Using 1D and 2D convolution together.
 The dataset used in this study is the same as \autoref{table:motivating-example}, called \textbf{Porto-S}, and the number of GPS points contained in each trajectory in Porto-S ranges from 104 to 888.
 In addition, we generated two more datasets, \textbf{Porto-S-10} and \textbf{Porto-S-70}, which contain the first 10 and 70 GPS points of each trajectory in Porto-S respectively, i.e., each trajectory in Porto-S-10 contains 10 GPS points, and each trajectory in Porto-S-70 contains 70 GPS points.

 As shown in \autoref{tab:ablation-result-len}, the performance of LSTM+2D and 1D+2D is similar in the Porto-S-10, and LSTM+2D even performs slightly better than 1D+2D at some measurements (e.g., DTW and EDR), and both methods are significantly outperform than 2D CNN.
 These results show that LSTM performs very well in capturing sequential features when the trajectory contains fewer GPS points.
 However, as the number of points in a trajectory increases, the ability of LSTM to capture sequential features gradually decreases.
 For example, the HR@1 of 1D+2D and LSTM+2D on Porto-S-10 are 62.40\% and 63.20\% respectively for DTW.
 However, the HR@1 on Porto-S-70 are 52.40\% and 46.40\% respectively, and on Porto-S they are 38.60\% and 22.20\%.
-The gaps between them are -0.80\%, +6.0\%, +16.4\%, and the gap gradually becomes larger.
-Even LSTM+2D has almost the same performance as using only 2D CNN on Porto-S. These results suggest that RNNs struggle to effectively capture the sequential features of trajectories with a large number of GPS points, whereas one-dimensional CNNs do not exhibit this limitation.
+The gaps between them are -0.80\%, +6.0\%, +16.4\%, increasing progressively.
+Even LSTM+2D performs nearly as well as 2D CNN alone on Porto-S. These results show that RNNs struggle to capture the sequential features of trajectories with a large number of GPS points, whereas 1D CNNs do not exhibit this limitation.